 I have been a (WCG, PCG, UCG) Church member for some 35 years (in Sydney, Australia), but only in recent years have I come to the painful realisation of just how widely the Laodicean era Church message applies.

-Our Creator is a magnificent God who has made man with the ultimate aim of having him born into His Family.
-He has also set up the processes by which He is testing the people He has called on their ability and willingness to be part of this amazing project.
+Our Creator is a magnificent God who has made man with the ultimate purpose of being born into His Family.
+He has also set up the processes by which He is testing the people He has called on their ability and willingness to be part of this amazing plan.

 However, this final time of testing, the Laodicean Church era, is in far worse shape than has been portrayed by its leaders to its adherents.
 The reason for this is that these same leaders have been, and continue to be, a big part of the problem.
-If we don't wake up now and turn from treating men like idols, and open the door to God the Father and Jesus Christ in our lives, I fear that our eternal lives are in the balance.
+If we don't wake up now and open the door to God the Father and Jesus Christ, I fear that our eternal lives are in the balance.

 Many members of the Church of God in this end time believe that Herbert W Armstrong was "the end time Elijah", that he "restored all things" and that he "restored the government of God to the Church".
 This website, however, shows that John the Baptist fulfilled the role of the prophesied Elijah and that Herbert Armstrong was in significant ways the opposite of John the Baptist.

 This website also shows that the teachings of HWA can be largely traced back to the times prior to him, including the keeping of the Law and the Holy Days (G. G. Rupert) as well as the British Israel theory (J H Allen and many others).
 Allen's book "Judah's sceptre and Joseph's birthright" served as the template for "The United States and British Commonwealth in prophecy", the latter copying much of the former's content, phrases, examples, headings, story flow and chapter arrangement.